JetBrains/kotlin-web-site/pages/docs/reference/kotlin-doc.md

 #### `@constructor`

 Documents the primary constructor of a class.
+If omitted, the constructor will copy the KDoc of the class.

 #### `@receiver`